ValveSoftware/steamlink-sdk/examples/mame4all/readme.txt

-MAME4ALL for Pi by Squid
+MAME4ALL for Steam Link by Sam Lantinga

 INTRODUCTION

-This is a MAME Raspberry Pi port based on Franxis MAME4ALL which is itself based on the MAME 0.37b5 emulator by Nicola Salmoria.
+This is a MAME Steam Link port based on the Squid Raspberry Pi port based on Franxis MAME4ALL which is itself based on the MAME 0.37b5 emulator by Nicola Salmoria.
 To see MAME license see the end of this document.
 It emulates all arcade games supported by original MAME 0.37b5 plus some additional games from newer MAME versions.